Farm Fresh Linseed

 How do you make the meal?

-In the case of meal, seeds are passed through a mill where they are ground after which they are vacuum packed on a “made to order” basis.
-This ensures the customer always receives fresh products.
+In the case of meal, seeds are passed through a mill where they are ground after which they are vacuum packed.
+We generally try to do this on a daily basis which ensures the customer always receives freshly cracked or ground linseed meal.
 These products are marked with a milled date and a best before date.